minnojs/minno-time/docs/time/overview.md

 ### Collecting the data
 All the data that is recorded by the player is sent to a URL of your choosing.
 Tasks may vary greatly so we give you the flexibility to send whatever data you need and process it however you see fit.

-### Learn how to use PIP
+### Learn how to use miTime
 This was only a short overview of the player.
 There are many ways to learn how to use it.
 We recommend you first see some code examples.
 Start with the [hello world example](./hello.html).
 Then, to understand better the syntax used in that example, read a little about [Javascript objects](./javascript.html).
-Next, go back to the [hello world example](./hello.html) or continue to the [slideshow example](./slideshow.html) to see that you understand PIP code more clearly.
+Next, go back to the [hello world example](./hello.html) or continue to the [slideshow example](./slideshow.html) to see that you understand miTime code more clearly.

 Next, we recommend that you read and experience our Stroop tutorial, which will take you from [setup](./stroop-setupDocco.html) to the [complete task](./stroop-taskDocco.html) in a few steps.